 Dear CJE Clients, Residents, Family Members, and Caregivers:

-Even though we are moving into Phase 4 of Governor Pritzker’s Restore Illinois plan, we continue to monitor our situation and following the recommended guidelines by the State of Illinois, Cook County Health Department, Lake County Health Department, IDPH, IDOA, the CDC and other health regulatory authorities.
+We continue to monitor our COVID-19 situation and are following the recommended guidelines by the State of Illinois, Cook County Health Department, Lake County Health Department, IDPH, IDOA, the CDC and other health regulatory authorities.
 Since CJE has so many different programs throughout metropolitan Chicago, we need to be on top of the regulations that impact seniors in a wide variety of settings, whether they are living in their own home in the community or in one of CJE’s buildings, including Weinberg Community for Assisted Living in Deerfield or Lieberman Center for Health and Rehabilitation in Skokie.
 We continue to have leadership meetings with all our Jewish Federation partners and will let you know when our situation changes.

 Bernard Horwich Building

 The JCC pool, gym, and front desk remain closed for now (subject to change, of course).

 - Although people may see activity around the Horwich JCC Building, CJE continues to be closed to clients, future clients, community members and volunteers until further notice, in accordance with several local, state, and federal guidelines.
 In an abundance of caution, and because we serve an especially vulnerable population, we will evaluate the situation daily to determine the best date and procedures for opening our doors for in-person visits.
 At the appropriate time, CJE will implement a phased re-opening for clients, most likely by appointment only to limit the number of people in our waiting room.